Rashashajahan/SDN-based-Error-Correction-Mechanism-in-Quantum-Key-Distribution/README.md

 # SDN based Error Correction Mechanism in Quantum Key Distribution
-This repository has the codes used for the implementation of the project "SDN-based Error Correction Mechanism in Quantum-Key-Distribution".
+This repository has the codes used for the implementation of the project "SDN-based Error Correction Mechanism in Quantum Key Distribution".
 ###

 <h2 align="left">Project Overview:- </h2>